jberghuis/elizabeth.berghu.is/content/home/demo.md

 <br>More information about the theses on the [VU Research Portal](https://research.vu.nl/en/publications/low-back-pain-treatment-health-effects-and-costs)
 <br>or view the thesis in an [online app](https://www.blurb.com/bookshare/app/index.html?bookId=10480016).

-Afterwards you are cordially invited to the online reception at 15:45 on Zoom (see link in the invitation).
+Afterwards you are cordially invited to the online reception at 15:45 on Zoom (see link in the pdf invitation).

 <br>*Elizabeth Nyasha Mutubuki*